digidotcom/xbee-python/doc/user_doc/update_the_xbee.rst

 * :ref:`filesystemOperations`

 .. warning::
-  At the moment file system capabilities are only supported in **local XBee 3** devices.
+  At the moment file system capabilities are only supported in **XBee 3** devices.